Frances Farmer Will Have Her Revenge on Seattle: Cobain's interest in Farmer

-Cobain discussed the song in depth in Azerrad's 1993 biography, Come As You Are: The Story of Nirvana, saying that "I guess that's my way of letting the world know that bureaucracy is everywhere and it can happen to anybody and it's a really evil thing.
-The story of Frances Farmer is so sad and it can happen to anybody and it almost felt at a time that it was happening to us...but it's mainly just exposing the Frances Farmer story to people."
-According to Azerrad, the lines "In her false witness/ We hope you're still with us" were an attack on those who believed the claims in a September 1992 Vanity Fair article by Lynn Hirschberg, which alleged that Love had used heroin while pregnant.
-Both Azerrad and Garr note the theme of revenge in lines such as "She'll come back as fire/ And burn all the liars/ And leave a blanket of ash on the ground," with Garr saying the song represents "a rare case of someone emerging triumphant in a Nirvana song."
+Cobain discussed the song in depth in Azerrad's 1993 biography, Come As You Are: The Story of Nirvana, saying, "I guess that's my way of letting the world know that bureaucracy is everywhere and it can happen to anybody and it's a really evil thing.
+The story of Frances Farmer is so sad and it can happen to anybody and it almost felt at a time that it was happening to us... but it's mainly just exposing the Frances Farmer story to people."
+According to Azerrad, the lines "In her false witness / We hope you're still with us" were an attack on those who believed the claims in a September 1992 Vanity Fair article by Lynn Hirschberg, which alleged that Love had used heroin while pregnant.
+Both Azerrad and Gaar note the theme of revenge in lines such as "She'll come back as fire/ And burn all the liars/ And leave a blanket of ash on the ground," with Gaar saying the song represents "a rare case of someone emerging triumphant in a Nirvana song."

 On February 24, 1992, Love wore a satin lace dress previously owned by Farmer when she married Cobain on Waikiki Beach in Honolulu, Hawaii.
 Cobain's and Love's daughter, Frances Bean Cobain, was named after Frances McKee, vocalist and guitarist for the Scottish indie pop band the Vaselines, and not Farmer.